joshuawiebe/homelab/README.md

 * Modular design allows easy addition of new services
 * Traefik handles all HTTPS termination and routing
 * Internal services communicate via proxy network
+* Auto backup is fully automated and integrates reverse proxy detection

 ---

 ## License

 MIT — free to use, adapt, and learn from.
 Do not commit live credentials.